 Equally significant is the belief that God or Kabunyan is the ultimate healer.
 Traditional healers are valued as mediators but not as replacements for divine power.
 This conviction is reinforced by respect for ancestors, whose wisdom continues to guide healing practices.
 One elder stressed the enduring role of traditional healers:

 "Adda latta ken haan a maawan a pulos.
 Ti kaugalianmi ngamin, adda latta. … adda latta diay napigsa a pammatimi a dagitoy lallakay kada dagitoy babbaket ket maagasan[dakami]."
 (It will always exist and never be lost.
-It is our tradition, and our strong faith remains that elders can heal us.) – Respondent 8
+It is our tradition, and our strong faith remains that elders can heal us.) – Respondent 8.

 Such testimonies illustrate how ancestral authority and spiritual guidance are integral to healing, maintaining cultural continuity amidst change.